Fully Hyperbolic Convolutional Neural Networks for Computer Vision: Conclusion

 \section{Conclusion}

 In this work, we proposed HCNN, a generalization of the convolutional neural network that learns latent feature representations in hyperbolic spaces.
-To this end, we formalized the necessary modules in the Lorentz model and derived novel formulations of the convolutional layer, batch normalization, and multinomial logistic regression.
-We demonstrated that ResNet and VAE models based on our HCNN framework achieve competitive performance on standard vision tasks compared to Euclidean and hybrid baselines.
+To this end, we formalized the necessary modules in the Lorentz model, deriving novel formulations of the convolutional layer, batch normalization, and multinomial logistic regression.
+We empirically demonstrated that ResNet and VAE models based on our hyperbolic framework achieve better performance on standard vision tasks than Euclidean and hybrid decoder baselines, especially in adversarial and lower dimensional settings.
 Additionally, we showed that using the Lorentz model in HNNs leads to better stability and performance than the Poincaré ball.

-However, HCNNs are still in their early stages, and it remains to be seen to which extent they can replace Euclidean networks as they introduce mathematical complexity and computational overhead.
-Moreover, our HCNN framework relies on generalizations of networks that were designed for Euclidean geometry and might not fully capture the unique properties of hyperbolic geometry.
-Further research is needed to fully understand the properties of HCNNs and address open questions such as optimization, scalability, and performance on other machine learning problems.
+However, hyperbolic CNNs are still in their early stages and introduce mathematical complexity and computational overhead.
+For this, we explored HECNN models with the benefit of targeting only specific parts of the encoder, allowing for faster runtimes and larger models.
+Moreover, our framework currently relies on generalizations of neural network layers that were designed for Euclidean geometry and might not fully capture the unique properties of hyperbolic geometry.
+Further research is needed to fully understand the properties of HCNNs and address open questions such as optimization, scalability, and performance on other deep learning problems.
 We hope our work will inspire future research and development in this exciting and rapidly evolving field.